Hsu-Che-Wei/GeneSys/README.md

 **\* Alternative (recommended)**:

 We encourage users to provide training data in the [AnnData](https://anndata.readthedocs.io/en/stable/) format, which includes (a) the scRNA-seq expression matrix and (b) cell annotations.
 The expression matrix should be stored in anndata.X, which will be scaled during training.
 If raw counts are provided in anndata.X, they will first be log-normalized before scaling.
-Cell annotations should be stored in anndata.obs under the metadata columns "label" and "time".
+Cell annotations should be stored in anndata.obs under the metadata columns named "label" and "time".

 Example toy data can be found in [toy_data](./toy_data) folder.